Microlocal analysis of d-plane transform on the Euclidean space: Introduction

 Here we show Figure~1 illustrating a characteristic function $f$ of two disks on the plane, its X-ray transform $\mathcal{R}_1f$, and the filtered back-projections of $\mathcal{R}_1f$ and $(\mathcal{R}_1f)^2$.
 We see the streaking artifacts on the four lines tangent to both two disks in the filtered back-projection of $(\mathcal{R}_1f)^2$.

 In the present paper we shall obtain the canonical relations for all the $d$-plane transforms on $\mathbb{R}^n$ for general $n=2,3,4,\dotsc$ and $0<d<n$.
 Our expression of them is useful to understand the relationship between some conormal bundles in the cotangent bundles of $\mathbb{R}^n$ and $G(d,n)$.
 Based on the canonical relation we shall also study the metal streaking artifacts related to them.
 The organization of the present paper is as follows.
 In Section~\ref{section:micro} we quickly review microlocal analysis used in the present paper.
 In Section~~\ref{section:dplane} we obtain a concrete expression of the cotangent bundle of $G(d,n)$, and compute the canonical relation of $\mathcal{R}_d$.
 In Section~\ref{section:metalregion} we study the geometry of the conormal bundle of $\partial{D}$ and its canonical transformation associated to $\mathcal{R}_d$ under the assumption that $D$ is a disjoint union of finite number of strictly convex bounded domains with smooth boundaries.
 In Section~\ref{section:lagrangian}, following \cite{GreenleafUhlmann} we introduce paired Lagrangian distributions and study the product $\mathcal{R}_d\chi_D\cdot\mathcal{R}_d\chi_D$.
-Finally in Section~\ref{section:artifacts} we prove that the metal streaking artifacts are conormal distributions whose singular supports are $(n-1)$-dimensional or $(n-2)$-dimensional planes which are tangent to two or more boundaries of $D$.
-In case of $d=n-1$ the planes of singular supports of the conormal distributions are only $(n-1)$-dimensional planes.
-On one hand, in case that the singular support of the conormal distribution is an $(n-1)$-dimensional plane, the directions of the singularities of the tangent points are in the same normal direction and the singularities spread in the whole hyperplane.
-On the other hand, in case that the singular support of the conormal distribution is an $(n-2)$-dimensional plane, the propagation of singularities is somewhat curious and natural as follows.
-In this case there are two normal directions of the singularities at the tangent points.
-All the two-dimensional singularities spanned by those at tangent points do not necessarily propagate, but the singularities of only two normal directions at the tangent points spread in the whole $(n-2)$-dimensional plane.
-Our method of analysis of the streaking artifacts is based on the idea of \cite{PalaciosUhlmannWang}, and the results are some generalization of recent results of \cite{ParkChoiSeo} and \cite{PalaciosUhlmannWang} for the X-ray transform on the two-dimensional plane.
+Finally in Section~\ref{section:artifacts} we prove that the metal streaking artifacts are conormal distributions whose singular supports are the union of hypersurfaces which are cone surfaces or cylinder surfaces and contact boundaries of more than two metal regions.
+In other words, our main theorem says that if two metal regions have a common tangential hyperplane, then the normal direction of the tangent points $P$ and $Q$ is the only one singular direction at $P$ and $Q$, and this microlocal singularity propagates along the line connecting $P$ and $Q$.
+We believe that our results are natural generalization of recent results of \cite{ParkChoiSeo} and \cite{PalaciosUhlmannWang} for the X-ray transform on the two-dimensional plane.
 The case that $D$ is a disjoint union of finite numbers of convex polygons in $\mathbb{R}^2$ was also studied in \cite{ParkChoiSeo} and \cite{PalaciosUhlmannWang}.
 It is possible to study the case that $D$ is a disjoint union of finite numbers of convex polyhedra in $\mathbb{R}^3$.
 However we omit this since we need to take many kinds of relations such as vertex-vertex, vertex-edge, vertex-polygon, edge-edge, edge-polygon and polygon-polygon into account.